 For this reason, we recommend you reduce your allocation to stocks gradually as you approach retirement.
 Your exposure to stocks would also be more risk-friendly in a low-cost, well-diversified mutual fund or ETF as compared to individual stocks.
 A well-diversified mutual fund or ETF typically holds hundreds or thousands of individual stocks in different sectors, sizes, and geographic locations.
 When any individual stock in these funds goes down, your potential for the risk of loss is not as great because it is only a small portion of your overall holdings.
-More information on the importance of diversification can be found in our blog post, Why Is It Important to Diversify Your Investments?.

 It’s also key to invest in a fund or ETF with low management fees, or those fees could eat away at any investment returns you make.
 The Key To A Successful Investment Experience is to focus on what you can control.

 While every person and situation is different, try to set aside enough cash to cover a year’s worth of anticipated retirement expenses and invest it in a relatively safe, liquid account such as an interest-bearing bank account, money market fund, or short-term CD.